pvega62/software/raw-md-files/intro.md

 - **Vale**: For linting and ensuring style guide adherence.
 - **Git/GitHub**: For version control and hosting.
 - **Mermaid Chart**: Converting Mermaid code into images.
+- **DeepL**: For translation of documentation into multiple languages.

 This mirrors how professional teams maintain developer documentation portals such as Docusaurus or similar static-site generators.

 > Each sample demonstrates end-to-end doc creation: research → drafting → review → publishing.